Jacquesng/Privo/DIG-ON.pdf.md

 # Organizational Narrative

-The following provides a description of the corporate a management structure of Dilligence Incternational Group.
+The following provides a description of the corporate a management structure of Privo IT, LLC.

-The intent of this description is to establish both the legal jurisdiction and corporate cultural norms that serve as the foundation for Dilligence Incternational Group's compliance program.
+The intent of this description is to establish both the legal jurisdiction and corporate cultural norms that serve as the foundation for Privo IT, LLC's compliance program.

 # Entity Type

-Dilligence Incternational Group is a Delaware C-Corporation headquartered in San Francisco, California.
-Dilligence Incternational Group was established in 1970.
+Privo IT, LLC is a Delaware C-Corporation headquartered in San Francisco, California.
+Privo IT, LLC was established in 1970.

 # Integrity and Ethics

-The Directors and Executives of Dilligence Incternational Group aspire to and demonstrate standards of ethics and integrity consistent with professional norms in American corporate environments.
+The Directors and Executives of Privo IT, LLC aspire to and demonstrate standards of ethics and integrity consistent with professional norms in American corporate environments.

 Chief among these standards is a commitment to honesty in interactions with and among managers, directors, employees, contractors, customers, and other stakeholders.